Mental Health Facilities White City, OR

 Va So Oregon Rehab Center And Clinics Mental Health Service (116b)

 Va So Oregon Rehab Center And Clinics Mental Health Service 116b is a mental health treatment center in White City, OR, located at 8495 Crater Lake Highway, 97503 zip code area.
-Va So Oregon Rehab Center And Clinics Mental Health Service 116b provides residential treatment, outpatient treatment and telemedicine/telehealth.
-Va So Oregon Rehab Center And Clinics Mental Health Service 116b offers couples/family therapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-Va So Oregon Rehab Center And Clinics Mental Health Service 116b also supports veterans, people requiring dual diagnosis treatment and people with PTSD.
-Additional services at Va So Oregon Rehab Center And Clinics Mental Health Service 116b consist of integrated primary care services, suicide prevention services and vocational rehabilitation services.
+Va So Oregon Rehab Center And Clinics Mental Health Service 116b provides outpatient treatment, telemedicine/telehealth and residential treatment.
+Va So Oregon Rehab Center And Clinics Mental Health Service 116b offers integrated dual diagnosis disorder treatment, activity therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Va So Oregon Rehab Center And Clinics Mental Health Service 116b also supports people with trauma, veterans and people requiring dual diagnosis treatment.
+Additional services at Va So Oregon Rehab Center And Clinics Mental Health Service 116b consist of supported housing, integrated primary care services and diet and exercise counseling.

 Hazel Center Srtf - 13.2 miles from White City, OR

 Hazel Center Srtf is a mental health clinic in Medford, Oregon, located at 1911 Hazel Street, 97501.
 Hazel Center Srtf offers residential treatment.
-Hazel Center Srtf provides couples/family therapy, behavior modification and activity therapy to adults, seniors 65 or older and young adults.
-Hazel Center Srtf also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Some other services provided by Hazel Center Srtf include illness management and recovery, case management and supported employment.
+Hazel Center Srtf provides activity therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, seniors 65 or older and young adults.
+Hazel Center Srtf also supports people with serious mental illness, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Some other services provided by Hazel Center Srtf include family psychoeducation, diet and exercise counseling and supported employment.

 Family Solutions Outpatient Services - 14.7 miles from White City, OR

 Family Solutions Outpatient Services is a mental health facility in Medford, OR, located at 201 West Main Street, Suite 4-b, in the 97501 zip code.
 Family Solutions Outpatient Services provides outpatient treatment.
-Family Solutions Outpatient Services provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Family Solutions Outpatient Services provides cognitive behavioral therapy, couples/family therapy and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
 Some other services available at Family Solutions Outpatient Services include case management and suicide prevention services.

 Jackson County Health And Human Services Jackson County Mental Health - 14.8 miles from White City, OR

 Jackson County Health And Human Services Jackson County Mental Health is one of mental health facilities in Medford, Oregon, located at 140 South Holly Street, 97501 zip code.
-Jackson County Health And Human Services Jackson County Mental Health provides telemedicine/telehealth and outpatient treatment.
-Jackson County Health And Human Services Jackson County Mental Health provides trauma therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, young adults and adults.
-Jackson County Health And Human Services Jackson County Mental Health also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services provided at Jackson County Health And Human Services Jackson County Mental Health include psychosocial rehabilitation services, supported employment and assertive community treatment.
+Jackson County Health And Human Services Jackson County Mental Health provides outpatient treatment and telemedicine/telehealth.
+Jackson County Health And Human Services Jackson County Mental Health provides group therapy, trauma therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Jackson County Health And Human Services Jackson County Mental Health also supports clients referred from the court/judicial system, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services provided at Jackson County Health And Human Services Jackson County Mental Health include supported employment, case management and family psychoeducation.

 Asante Rogue Regional Medical Center Behavioral Health - 15.4 miles from White City, OR

 Asante Rogue Regional Medical Center Behavioral Health is a mental health clinic in Medford, OR, located at 2825 East Barnett Road, 97504 zip code area.
 Asante Rogue Regional Medical Center Behavioral Health provides hospital inpatient treatment.
-Asante Rogue Regional Medical Center Behavioral Health offers cognitive behavioral therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and young adults.
+Asante Rogue Regional Medical Center Behavioral Health offers group therapy, trauma therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Additional services offered at Asante Rogue Regional Medical Center Behavioral Health include suicide prevention services.

 Options For Southern Oregon Crisis Resolution Center - 24.4 miles from White City, OR

 Options For Southern Oregon Crisis Resolution Center is a mental health treatment clinic in Grants Pass, Oregon, located at 320 Sw Ramsey Avenue, in the 97527 zip code.
-Options For Southern Oregon Crisis Resolution Center provides residential treatment and telemedicine/telehealth.
-Options For Southern Oregon Crisis Resolution Center provides dialectical behavior therapy, couples/family therapy and group therapy to adults, young adults and seniors 65 or older.
+Options For Southern Oregon Crisis Resolution Center provides telemedicine/telehealth and residential treatment.
+Options For Southern Oregon Crisis Resolution Center provides trauma therapy, activity therapy and couples/family therapy to young adults, adults and seniors 65 or older.
 Options For Southern Oregon Crisis Resolution Center also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by Options For Southern Oregon Crisis Resolution Center consist of case management, suicide prevention services and diet and exercise counseling.
+Additional services provided by Options For Southern Oregon Crisis Resolution Center consist of family psychoeducation, case management and suicide prevention services.

 Kairos New Beginnings - 25.0 miles from White City, OR

 Kairos New Beginnings is a mental health facility in Grants Pass, OR, located at 1750 Nebraska Avenue, Suite B, 97527 zip code area.
 Kairos New Beginnings provides telemedicine/telehealth and residential treatment.
-Kairos New Beginnings provides group therapy, dialectical behavior therapy and psychotropic medication to children / adolescents.
+Kairos New Beginnings provides activity therapy, trauma therapy and psychotropic medication to children / adolescents.
 Kairos New Beginnings also supports people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered by Kairos New Beginnings consist of case management, suicide prevention services and family psychoeducation.
+Additional services offered by Kairos New Beginnings consist of suicide prevention services, case management and education services.

 Options For Southern Oregon Creekside Center - 25.2 miles from White City, OR

 Options For Southern Oregon Creekside Center is a mental health treatment center in Grants Pass, Oregon, located at 1181 Sw Ramsey Avenue, part of the 97527 zip code.
 Options For Southern Oregon Creekside Center provides outpatient treatment and telemedicine/telehealth.
-Options For Southern Oregon Creekside Center also offers behavior modification, trauma therapy and group therapy to children / adolescents.
-Options For Southern Oregon Creekside Center supports people with trauma, LGBT and people with PTSD.
-Options For Southern Oregon Creekside Center also provides education services, illness management and recovery and suicide prevention services.
+Options For Southern Oregon Creekside Center also offers trauma therapy, activity therapy and dialectical behavior therapy to children / adolescents.
+Options For Southern Oregon Creekside Center supports patients with eating disorders, LGBT and people with trauma.
+Options For Southern Oregon Creekside Center also provides suicide prevention services, case management and integrated primary care services.

 Family Solutions Summit Day Treatment - 26.5 miles from White City, OR

 Family Solutions Summit Day Treatment is a mental health clinic in Ashland, OR, located at 1836 Freemont Street, in the 97520 zip code.
 Family Solutions Summit Day Treatment provides partial hospitalization/day treatment.
-Family Solutions Summit Day Treatment offers group therapy, trauma therapy and couples/family therapy to children / adolescents.
-Family Solutions Summit Day Treatment also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
-More services at Family Solutions Summit Day Treatment include case management, psychosocial rehabilitation services and suicide prevention services.
+Family Solutions Summit Day Treatment offers individual psychotherapy, group therapy and dialectical behavior therapy to children / adolescents.
+Family Solutions Summit Day Treatment also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+More services at Family Solutions Summit Day Treatment include family psychoeducation, psychosocial rehabilitation services and education services.

 Va Roseburg Healthcare System - 53.5 miles from White City, OR

 Va Roseburg Healthcare System is a mental health center in Roseburg, Oregon, located at 913 Nw Garden Valley Boulevard, 97471 zip code.
-Va Roseburg Healthcare System provides hospital inpatient treatment, telemedicine/telehealth and residential treatment.
-Va Roseburg Healthcare System offers group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, young adults and adults.
-Va Roseburg Healthcare System also supports people with trauma, people with traumatic brain injury and people requiring dual diagnosis treatment.
-More services available at Va Roseburg Healthcare System include education services, diet and exercise counseling and mentoring/peer support/consumer-run services.
+Va Roseburg Healthcare System provides residential treatment, hospital inpatient treatment and outpatient treatment.
+Va Roseburg Healthcare System offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and young adults.
+Va Roseburg Healthcare System also supports people with traumatic brain injury, seniors or older adults and people with trauma.
+More services available at Va Roseburg Healthcare System include vocational rehabilitation services, diet and exercise counseling and intensive case management.

 Siskiyou County Health And Human Services Agency - 58.7 miles from White City, OR

 Siskiyou County Health And Human Services Agency is a mental health treatment center in Yreka, CA, located at 2060 Campus Drive, 96097 zip code area.
-Siskiyou County Health And Human Services Agency provides telemedicine/telehealth and outpatient treatment.
-Siskiyou County Health And Human Services Agency offers trauma therapy, behavior modification and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
-Additional services at Siskiyou County Health And Human Services Agency consist of assertive community treatment, housing services and case management.
+Siskiyou County Health And Human Services Agency provides outpatient treatment and telemedicine/telehealth.
+Siskiyou County Health And Human Services Agency offers behavior modification, trauma therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Additional services at Siskiyou County Health And Human Services Agency consist of case management, integrated primary care services and psychosocial rehabilitation services.

 Lutheran Community Services Nw - 59.2 miles from White City, OR

 Lutheran Community Services Nw is a mental health clinic in Klamath Falls, Oregon, located at 2545 North Eldorado Avenue, 97601.
 Lutheran Community Services Nw offers outpatient treatment and telemedicine/telehealth.
-Lutheran Community Services Nw provides couples/family therapy, group therapy and behavior modification to seniors 65 or older, children / adolescents and adults.
+Lutheran Community Services Nw provides couples/family therapy, behavior modification and individual psychotherapy to young adults, children / adolescents and adults.
 Lutheran Community Services Nw also supports people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Some other services provided by Lutheran Community Services Nw include diet and exercise counseling, suicide prevention services and court-ordered outpatient treatment.
+Some other services provided by Lutheran Community Services Nw include case management, diet and exercise counseling and supported employment.

 Klamath Basin Behavioral Health Mental Health Services - 59.4 miles from White City, OR

 Klamath Basin Behavioral Health Mental Health Services is a mental health facility in Klamath Falls, OR, located at 2210 North Eldorado Avenue, in the 97601 zip code.
-Klamath Basin Behavioral Health Mental Health Services provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-Klamath Basin Behavioral Health Mental Health Services provides psychotropic medication, couples/family therapy and dialectical behavior therapy to adults, young adults and children / adolescents.
-Klamath Basin Behavioral Health Mental Health Services also supports people with PTSD, LGBT and seniors or older adults.
-Some other services available at Klamath Basin Behavioral Health Mental Health Services include intensive case management, assertive community treatment and family psychoeducation.
+Klamath Basin Behavioral Health Mental Health Services provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Klamath Basin Behavioral Health Mental Health Services provides trauma therapy, cognitive behavioral therapy and group therapy to young adults, children / adolescents and adults.
+Klamath Basin Behavioral Health Mental Health Services also supports LGBT, active duty military and children/adolescents with serious emotional disturbance.
+Some other services available at Klamath Basin Behavioral Health Mental Health Services include assertive community treatment, chronic disease/illness management and mentoring/peer support/consumer-run services.

 Klamath Basin Behavioral Health Phoenix Place - 61.5 miles from White City, OR

 Klamath Basin Behavioral Health Phoenix Place is one of mental health facilities in Klamath Falls, Oregon, located at 725 Washburn Way, 97603 zip code.
-Klamath Basin Behavioral Health Phoenix Place provides outpatient treatment, residential treatment and telemedicine/telehealth.
-Klamath Basin Behavioral Health Phoenix Place provides trauma therapy, activity therapy and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
-Klamath Basin Behavioral Health Phoenix Place also supports people with serious mental illness, veterans and military families.
-Additional services provided at Klamath Basin Behavioral Health Phoenix Place include family psychoeducation, supported employment and court-ordered outpatient treatment.
+Klamath Basin Behavioral Health Phoenix Place provides telemedicine/telehealth, outpatient treatment and residential treatment.
+Klamath Basin Behavioral Health Phoenix Place provides psychotropic medication, trauma therapy and individual psychotherapy to young adults, adults and children / adolescents.
+Klamath Basin Behavioral Health Phoenix Place also supports seniors or older adults, military families and transitional age young adults.
+Additional services provided at Klamath Basin Behavioral Health Phoenix Place include intensive case management, suicide prevention services and case management.

 Frequently Asked Questions About Mental Health Treatment in White City, OR